ramseylab/vgrampy/README.md

 - `git`
 - `bash` shell

+So far, this software has only been tested on MacOS 12.6.5 on Apple M1.
+It has not been tested on Windows/x86_64, Linux/x86_64, etc.

 # How to install and run `vg2signal.py`:

 These instructions assume that you know how to use the bash shell (and modify